StoicPerlman/rak3s/README.md

 Each of these should be run once for initial setup.
 Can be run as needed later.

+### Install k3sup

+Install k3sup using brew or [these instructions](https://github.com/alexellis/k3sup#download-k3sup-tldr)

 ### Modify for your environment

 Modify the hosts.ini file to suit your environment.
 Change the names to your liking and the IPs to the addresses of your Raspberry Pis.

 If your SSH user on the Raspberry Pis is not the Raspbian default (pi) modify remote_user in the ansible.cfg.

-In group_vars/all.yaml you can specify the k3s version and [extra args](https://rancher.com/docs/k3s/latest/en/installation/install-options/#registration-options-for-the-k3s-server) for the server install script.
+In group_vars/all.yaml you can specify [k3sup extra args](https://github.com/alexellis/k3sup#usage-) and [k3s extra args](https://rancher.com/docs/k3s/latest/en/installation/install-options/#registration-options-for-the-k3s-server) for the server install script.
 Check out the commented out examples of the extra args I use.

 ### DNS